foundata/guidelines/python-style-guide.md

   diagnostics.
 - Separating result output from diagnostics allows commands to participate in pipelines and gives callers reliable exit-status behavior.
+- A handler left installed writes into a stream that may no longer exist; the failure then surfaces far from its cause.

 ## Paths, files and external commands<a id="paths-files-external-commands"></a>